Argent77/A7-Achievements/A7-Achievements/readme/readme.txt

 1. Install Steam Achievements as Journal Entries (for BG:EE, SoD, BG2:EE, EET, IWD:EE and PST:EE)

 This component provides unlocked achievements are quest journal entries under the "Achievements" category.
+Additionally, the total number of unlocked achievements will be printed to the game log window whenever a new achievement is added.

-In EET the mod will include detection of BG:EE and SoD achievements even though they are not covered by the underlying BG2:EE base installation.
+In EET the mod will also track BG:EE and SoD achievements in addition to the BG2:EE achievements.

-In PST:EE the journal entries are added as "completed quests" to avoid cluttering the list of active quests.
+In PST:EE journal entries are added as "completed quests" to avoid cluttering the list of active quests.
+The total number of unlocked achievements is shown as overhead message for the protagonist.

 The component can be installed at any time.
 It is not needed to start a new game.
 Achievements that have already been unlocked before the mod was installed will be detected and added to the journal.